frederic-perez/AmE-dictionary/data/dictionary.md

 __party animal__ _n_ :two: A person who loves to go to parties.
 Someone who likes to attend parties often.
 __party crasher__ _idiom_ One who attends a party without having been invited.
 __party line__ _n_
-__party pooper__ _idiom_ (party poopers) A person who dislikes or refuses to participate in social events, often with the result of detracting from others' enjoyment of such events. _Amy is such a party pooper.
+__party pooper__ _idiom_ (party poopers) A person who dislikes or refuses to participate in social events, often with the result of detracting from others’ enjoyment of such events. _Amy is such a party pooper.
 She thinks our company’s social functions are stupid and just stands around pouting the whole time._
 __party poppers__
 __party__ _n_
 __partyer__ _n_